 Noémi Speiser‘s books at that time didn’t mention anything about the braid I call the Triangle braid.
 They didn’t specifically mention V-fell unorthodox braids at all.
 However, Speiser implied them by stating – I think more than once – that “the 5-loop unorthodox braid” was the most common loop braid world-wide… Since at least half the world used V-fell braiding for basic 5 and 7-loop braiding moves, this means they were also making that unorthodox braid.

-So that to me raised the question “Which 5-loop unorthodox braid?”
-Even considering each of the three different braiding methods separately (A-fell, V-fell, Slentre), there are 2 obvious and different unorthodox braiding sequences that can be done when using five loops:
+But that to me raised the question “Which 5-loop unorthodox braid?”
+Even if you consider each of the three different braiding methods separately (A-fell, V-fell, Slentre), there are two obvious and different unorthodox braiding sequences that can be done when using five loops: